Tampa Homicide Attorney – Brancato Law Firm, P.A.

 The decisions made in the first hours and days of a homicide case often determine the outcome.
 Do not speak to law enforcement without experienced representation.
 Do not hire an attorney based on ad placement alone.
 Compare credentials and results and put yourself in a position to win.
 Put Rocky in your corner.

-Tampa Homicide Defense Attorney Rocky Brancato offers confidential consultations to people facing homicide charges and their families.
-We evaluate the evidence and outline a strategy for protecting your freedom.
+Tampa Homicide Attorney Rocky Brancato offers confidential consultations to people facing homicide charges and their families.
+The defense team evaluates the evidence and outlines a strategy for protecting your freedom.

 Call The Brancato Law Firm, P.A. at (813) 727-7159 immediately.